• Skip to primary navigation

 hand placing pumpkin protein balls onto baking tray

-Oat flour is easy to make.
-All you need are some rolled oats and a high-speed blender to process them until they are ground.
+Oat flour is super easy to make, which is why the recipe includes making your own.
+All you need are some rolled oats and a high-speed blender to process them until they are ground into a powder.
 It's that simple!

 Sweeten up your protein balls.

-These pumpkin energy bites are fantastic, but they're not overly sweet.
-If you're looking to sweeten them up a bit, add 1–2 tablespoons of maple syrup or additional raisins.
-You could also add dark chocolate chips or craisins for a sweet and unique flavor.
+These pumpkin energy bites are so delicious, but they're not overly sweet.
+If you're looking to sweeten things up a bit, add 1-2 tablespoons of maple syrup or additional raisins.
+You could also add dark chocolate chips or craisins for a fun twist.

 pumpkin protein balls in a white bowl next to small bowls of raisins and oats